pieby2/Sub-reddit-analysis/instructions/reddit.md

 ## Reddit API

 For this project we'll be taking data from Reddit.
-Specifically, the `r/DataEngineering` sub.
+You can configure which subreddit to analyze in the configuration file or using the Streamlit UI.

 > Feel free to change the subreddit in the extract_reddit_etl.py script.